A fast algorithm for finding a short generator of a principal ideal of $\mathbb{Q}(\zeta_{p^s})$: Practical improvements to the computation of and the resolution of the PIP

 \section{Practical improvements to the computation of $\Cl(\OK)$ and the resolution of the PIP}

 The subexponential methods we presented in Section~\ref{sec:CL_group} and Section~\ref{sec:q_desc} have a heuristic asymptotic run time in $2^{O(n^{1/2+\varepsilon})}$, and depending on the choices made for implementation, the practical performances of these algorithms can vary significantly.
 In this section, we present some practical improvements which do not affect the asymptotic complexity, but which impact the practical run time.
 As the computation of the ideal class group and the resolution of the Principal Ideal Problem are widely studied problems, there are many existing improvements that readily apply to our algorithm, and many of them are folklore.
 For example, for each relation $\prod_i\pg_i = (\alpha)$ we find, we immediately get an additional $|\operatorname{Gal}(K/\Q)|-1$ others by including $\prod_i\pg_i^{\sigma} = (\sigma(\alpha))$ for all $\sigma \in \operatorname{Gal}(K/\Q)$.
 This method is present in the class group algorithm available in both PARI~\cite{pari} and Magma~\cite{magma}.
 The large prime variants are another folklore practical improvement.
 It was originally described in the context of integer factorization~\cite{Lenstra:2LP,Lenstra:3LP}, and was successfully adapted to the resolution of the DLP in finite fields, and in the Jacobian of curves.
 The single large prime variant for computing $\Cl(\OK)$ was first presented by Jacobson~\cite{JacobsonPhd} while the double large prime variant was first successfully used for computing class groups by Biasse~\cite{biasse}.
 Other improvements impacting the practical performances of our methods include quadratic~\cite{Jdl} and lattice~\cite{biasse_fieker} sieving, as well as optimized methods of computing the HNF and the SNF of a large integer matrix.
 In this section, we restrict ourselves to improvements that are very specific to the settings of the algorithm.
-More specifically, we develop two points: \begin{itemize} \item We show how to efficiently reduce the resolution of the PIP in $\Cl(\OO_{\Q(\zeta_N)})$ to an instance of the PIP in $\Cl(\OO_{\Q(\zeta_N)^+})$. \item We show how to enhance the relation search by looking for elements of small norm near the cyclotomic units. \end{itemize}
+More specifically, we develop two points: \begin{itemize} \item We show how to efficiently reduce the resolution of the PIP in $\Cl(\OO_{\Q(\zeta_N)})$ to an instance of the PIP in $\Cl(\OO_{\Q(\zeta_N)^+})$. \item We show how to enhance the relation search by looking for elements of small norm near the cyclotomic units. \item We show how to improve the basic step of the $\qg$-descent by enumerating many short elements in a given $\qg$. \end{itemize}

 \paragraph{\textbf{Solving the PIP in the maximal real subfield}}

 Using subfields (and in particular the maximal real subfield $K^+$) is folklore.
 Several references use a variant around this idea.
 We specifically rely on the Gentry-Szydlo method~\cite{Gentry_Szydlo} and its extension by Howgrave-Graham and Szydlo~\cite{szydlo_norm_eq} for solving norm equations of the form $\Nm_{\Q(\zeta_N)/\Q(\zeta_N)^+}(x) = g$.
 Halving the degree of the field can have a significant impact on the practical behavior of the PIP algorithm.
 The input size which is given by $\log(|\Delta|)$ is halved in the case of a power of two cyclotomic.
 In addition, the LLL algorithm has a practical behavior significantly better than the worst case estimates for lower dimensions.
 Indeed, it is expected to return a basis $(b_i)$ such that $\frac{\|b_1\|}{\det(L)^{1/d}}\approx (1.02)^d$ (see~\cite{LLL_average}).
 This makes a difference in practice during a relation search based on the search for small elements in LLL-reduced bases of ideals\footnote{In $K^+$ the height of the defining polynomial is higher, therefore other relation search methods may be used}.